wdebeaum/piano-keyboard/BUILD.md

 #### Solder shorter components to the top

-Solder the resistors R1-3, the capacitor C1, and the chip U1 to the top of the board.
+Solder the resistors R1-3, the resistor network RN1, the capacitor C1, and the chip U1 to the top of the board.
 Trim the leads from the resistors and the capacitor, and save them so you can use them for the next step.

 #### Solder leads between Teensy and end PCB

 Solder the saved leads to only the holes in the Teensy that have corresponding holes in the end PCB, in the area in the top right corner labeled `TEENSY 4.0`.
-Use a longer wire to connect the 5V hole in the top right of the Teensy to the extra hole in the end PCB labeled `5V`.
+Use a longer (~3cm) wire to connect the 5V hole in the top right of the Teensy to the extra hole in the end PCB labeled `5V`.
 All the leads should extend down from the bottom of the Teensy.

-Put J6 temporarily between the Teensy and the end PCB as a spacer (it's 0.1" thick), inserting the leads you just soldered, into the correct holes in the end PCB, from the top, then solder them from the bottom of the PCB.
+Insert the leads you just soldered to the Teensy into the corresponding holes in the end PCB.
+Then slide the two boards into the right side of the enclosure (see Final Assembly below) to get the spacing between the boards right.
+Solder two or three of the leads that are farther away from the plastic so you don't melt it.
+Then take the boards back out of the enclosure and finish soldering the rest of the leads.

 #### Solder taller components to the top

-Solder the resistor network RN1 to the top of the PCB.
-This is the last component that needs to be supported from below while you're soldering it.
-The rest of the top-side components will clip into place, so you can insert them all now and solder them in one pass: switches SW1-7, potentiometers RV1-2, and the sustain pedal jack J7.
+The rest of the top-side components will clip into place.
+Because of that, they don't need to be supported from below, so you can insert them all now and solder them in one pass: switches SW1-7, potentiometers RV1-2, and the sustain pedal jack J7.
+The potentiometers might be a little loose; if so, solder them in place before inserting J7, and be careful about keeping them angled correctly.
+However, if they end up a little off-kilter, you can shave the holes their shafts are supposed to go through in the enclosure until they fit and turn freely.

 #### Solder J6 to the bottom